LPMP/BDD/README.md

 # BDD

 An integer linear program solver using a Lagrange decomposition into binary decision diagrams.
 Lagrange multipliers are updated through min-marginal averaging (a form of dual block coordinate ascent).
+Sequential and parallel CPU solvers are provided as well as a massively parallel GPU implementation.

 ## Installation